IslamAlsawaftah/reading-notes/OSS-Contributions.md

 First contributions is a hands-on tutorial that walks you through contributions workflow on GitHub.
 When you complete the tutorial, you have made a contribution to the same project.

 https://up-for-grabs.net is a site that aggregates (rolls up and makes easy to explore) projects that actively want help.
-They label those projects with things like ìup-for-grabsî, ìjump-inî or ìhelp wanted.
+They label those projects with things like ‚Äúup-for-grabs‚Äù, ‚Äújump-in‚Äù or help wanted.

-goodfirstissues.com is a site that aggregates the latest issues with the label ìGood First Issueî, which is a GitHub feature for finding easy issues to tackle (see here). goodfirstissues.com empowers first-time contributors to find and select issues that they want to solve.
+goodfirstissues.com is a site that aggregates the latest issues with the label ‚ÄúGood First Issue‚Äù, which is a GitHub feature for finding easy issues to tackle see here goodfirstissues.com empowers first-time contributors to find and select issues that they want to solve.

 goodfirstissue.dev curates easy pickings from popular open-source projects, and helps you make your first contribution to open-source.